 Best General Liability Insurance Companies for Small Businesses in Connecticut

-MoneyGeek's analysis of general liability insurance in Connecticut identified five providers that stand out for small business coverage across the state's industries, from hospitality venues near the coast to manufacturing operations in Naugatuck Valley:
+MoneyGeek analyzed general liability insurance options in Connecticut and identified five providers with strong small business coverage across the state's key industries, including hospitality venues near the coast and manufacturing operations in Naugatuck Valley:

 1. The Hartford: Best Overall, Best for Professional Services